-In today’s world, customers have access to the most up-to-date news and information right at their fingertips.
-If they want to know who was voted off of Dancing With the Stars last night, or which leafy green is now trendy (chard is the new kale), they can, and instantly.
+In today’s world, customers have the most up-to-date news and information right at their fingertips.
+If they want to know who was voted off Dancing With the Stars last night, or which leafy green is now trendy (chard is the new kale), they can, and instantly.
 So why should your paying customers expect any less from you?
 They deserve to feel that your company respects their time.
-They deserve the same levels of accessibility, shareability, and immediacy they experience online and in social media.
-They deserve customer support professionals who are enabled to provide top-notch, immediate service with current product understanding.
+They deserve the same levels of accessibility, shareability, and immediacy they experience online and through social media.
+They deserve customer support professionals who provide top-notch, immediate service with current product understanding.

-Judging how your company’s customer service department measures up to these expectations is tricky.
-In the immortal words of Albert Einstein, you can’t judge a fish by its ability to climb a tree, and you can’t judge the success of your customer support department by applying incorrect metrics (okay, maybe Einstein didn’t say that last part, but that doesn’t make it any less true).
+Judging how your company’s customer service department measures up is tricky.
+In the immortal words of Albert Einstein, you can’t judge a fish by its ability to climb a tree, and you can’t judge the success of your team by applying incorrect customer service metrics (okay, maybe Einstein didn’t say that last part, but that doesn’t make it any less true).

 1. Customer Satisfaction